Cannula: Non-medical use

 In biological research, a push-pull cannula, which both withdraws and injects fluid, can be used to determine the effect of a certain chemical on a specific cell.
 The push part of the cannula is filled with a physiological solution plus the chemical of interest and is then injected slowly into the local cellular environment of a cell.
 The pull cannula then draws liquid from the extracellular medium, thus measuring the cellular response to the chemical of interest.
 This technique is especially used for neuroscience.

-In general aviation, a cannula refers to a piece of plastic tubing that runs under the nose and is used to administer oxygen in non-pressurized aircraft flying 10,000 feet above sea level.